Shahil093/crud_app-using-Mysql-Nodejs-React-Aws/README.md

-Simple React + NODE app which interacts with DB instance in AWS
+Simple React + NODE app which interacts with DB instance in AWS Rds